vekatze/neut/book/src/executing-types.md

 ## Types as Exponential

-Here, we'll see how a type can be used to copy/discard the terms of the type.
+Here, we'll see how a type is translated into a function that copies/discards the terms of the type.
 To see the basic idea, let's take a simple ADT for example:

 ```neut
 data item {